lennyleadership/Devotional_Commentary_Bible/content/docs/Devotional_commentary_bible/103_Luke/Luke_16.md

 Shrewd: Be smart in the cunning way.

 Brother Winston: achieve outcome by all means.

 ---
+[2022.10.12 LBC]
+Serve money.
+Life runs after money.
+See money as God. 人为财死，鸟为食亡。

+There is no second chance for the dead to hear the gospel.

+---
 **Question: "What is the meaning of the Parable of the Unjust Steward (Luke 16:1-13)?"**